Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-13-PINN-for-Catalyst-Characterization.md

 - and ...

 <p style="color:blue;">
-<strong>Remember This:</strong> During upstream studies, it is a common practice to check the catalyst for cross-car line application to evaluate the effectiveness of the serial life catalyst (i.e. already developed for some engine/vehicle application and it is in production) for a new engine/vehicle application.
+<strong>Classic Use-Case:</strong> During upstream studies, it is a common practice to check the catalyst for cross-car line application to evaluate the effectiveness of the serial life catalyst (i.e. already developed for some engine/vehicle application and it is in production) for a new engine/vehicle application.
 This is a challenge and opportunity for a Data Scientist to make use of the existing emissions data and evaluate the emission performance for the new vehicle.
 </p>

 ### Meeting the Project Needs:
 ![Catalytic Converter](/assets/images/Emissions/Catalyst_Development.png)

+## Data-driven Method: The Solution with a Shortage
+The emission system